ringlej/ptxdist/doc/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Question:
   I want to use more than one kernel revision in my BSP.
 How can I
-  avoid maintaining one ptxconfig per kernel?
+  avoid maintaining one platformconfig per kernel?

 Answer:
   One solution could be to include the kernel revision into the name
   of the kernel config file.
-Instead of the default kernelconfig.target
+Instead of the default ``kernelconfig``
-  name you should use ``kernelconfig-<revision>.target``.
-In the kernel
+  name you could use ``kernelconfig-<revision>`` instead.
+In ``ptxdist
-  config file menu entry you should enter
-  ``kernelconfig-$PTXCONF_KERNEL_VERSION.target``.
-Whenever you change
-  the linux kernel Version menu entry now, this will ensure using a
-  different kernel config file, too.
+  menuconfig platform`` under *Linux kernel → patching & configuration*,
+  change the entry *kernel config file* to something like
+  ``kernelconfig-$PTXCONF_KERNEL_VERSION``.

 Using Java packages
 ~~~~~~~~~~~~~~~~~~~
 Question:
-  I’m trying to use a JAVA based package in PTXdist.
+  I’m trying to use a Java based package in PTXdist.
 But compiling fails badly.
 Does it ever work at Pengutronix?

 Answer:
-  This kind of packages only build correctly when an original SUN VM SDK is used.
-Run PTXdist setup and point the Java SDK menu entry to the installation path of your SUN JAVA SDK.
+  Some Java packages only build correctly when an original Oracle Java SDK is used on the host.
+  Run ``ptxdist setup`` and point the *Java SDK* menu entry to the installation path of your Oracle Java SDK.

 I get the error “cannot run '/etc/init.d/rcS': No such file or directory”
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~